huddlz-hq/force/docs/scripts.md

 # Scripts

 Scripts are TOML files in your `.force/` folder that define setup and teardown commands.
+All scripts run in the worktree directory.

 ## Folder Structure

 ```
 your-project/
 └── .force/
-    ├── worktree.toml
+    ├── config.toml    # Force configuration (not a script)
-    ├── database.toml
+    ├── env.toml       # Creates .env files
-    └── server.toml
+    └── database.toml  # Database setup
 ```

 ## TOML Format